 With a diverse student body of more than 5,000, the College of Engineering is CSULB’s third-largest college.
-We offer traditional undergraduate degrees in 12 different engineering disciplines, master's degrees in nine disciplines, minors in six subject areas, and an interdisciplinary PhD.
+We offer traditional undergraduate degrees in 11 different engineering disciplines, master's degrees in eight disciplines, minors in five subject areas, and an interdisciplinary PhD.

 Our partnerships with local employers help secure scholarship and internship opportunities, and keep the curriculum cutting edge.
 We have strong ties to the City of Long Beach, as well as the aerospace, construction, and power industries, and will be inviting software, electronics, and biotech companies to also join our mission.
 A new, state-of-the-art engineering building is also in the works.

 Known for supplying hands-on learning experiences to create coveted graduates prepared to hit the ground running, we’re also proud of our small class sizes, research opportunities, high-quality faculty, and ability to expand curriculum into high-growth areas such as Biomedical Engineering, Cybersecurity, and Construction Management.